Visiting Yosemite in July

 hiking in july

-The hiking in Yosemite is world-class, and it is perfect in July, as most of the trails have opened and the weather is near-perfect.
-The park has over 800 miles of hiking trails, and many lead to waterfalls, alpine lakes or granite peaks.
+The hiking in Yosemite is world-class, and it is perfect in July as most of the trails have opened, and the weather is near-perfect.
+The park has over 800 miles of hiking trails which may lead to waterfalls, alpine lakes, or granite peaks.
 Trails vary in distance and difficulty, so there is something for all ages and levels of experience.
-Each area of the park is unique and has hikes ranging from easy to strenuous, so there is surely something to spark your interest.
-You can read about the best hiking trails in Yosemite, and NPS’ list of trails here.
+Each area of the park is unique, with hikes ranging from easy to strenuous, so there is surely something to spark your interest.
+You can read about the best hiking trails in Yosemite and NPS’ list of trails here.

-Backpacking is spectacular in July, but does require a wilderness permit.
+Backpacking is spectacular in July but does require a wilderness permit.
 With the weather being hot during the day and chilly at night, it is ideal for camping out among the granite and the stars.
-Read the best trails for backpacking to decide with trip is best for you.
+What trail is best for your preferred backpacking adventure will depend on each individual, but we’ve come up with a list of some of the best trails for backpacking that you can reference if you need ideas.

 weather in july

-Weather in Yosemite in July is typically nice and warm and sunny.
-The average temperature in Yosemite Valley is a high of 89 and a low of 57 degrees Fahrenheit (32/ 14 degrees Celsius).
+Yosemite is a large park that encompasses areas from 4,000 to over 10,000 ft in elevation.
+With the backcountry being open for the summer and the locations with higher elevation accessible by car, there comes a point when the weather page that says “Yosemite” no longer gives you enough information about the weather, specifically where you are going.
+Overall, the weather in Yosemite in July is typically warm and sunny– in fact, some would call it downright hot.
+The average temperature in Yosemite Valley is a high of 90 and a low of 57 degrees Fahrenheit (32/ 14 degrees Celsius).
 At 8,000 feet, the average temperature in Tuolumne Meadows is a high of 72 and a low of 38 degrees Fahrenheit (22/ 3 degrees Celsius).
 On average, it rains only one day in July.

 JOIN A GUIDED HIKING ADVENTURE